zephyrproject-rtos/zephyr/doc/application/application.rst

    the usual :file:`prj.conf` (or :file:`prj_YOUR_BOARD.conf`, where
    ``YOUR_BOARD`` is a board name), add lines setting the :makevar:`CONF_FILE` variable to these files appropriately.
+   If multiple filenames are given, separate them by a single space.

    More details are available below in :ref:`application_kconfig`.